 Ebony Blanding

-Ebony Blanding is a writer and director with deep Southern roots and a passion for telling the stories of Black people navigating the world and internal discoveries.
-She explores the complexities and possibilities of Blackness and female relationships on screen through narrative, experimental and documentary film.
+Ebony Blanding is a writer and director shaped by the South, exploring the complexities and possibilities of Blackness and female relationships through narrative, experimental, and documentary film.

 Blanding has helmed branded content for Rolling Stone, directed documentaries for major artists, and created multiple award-winning short films, including Levitate Levitate Levitate, which streamed at Atlanta International Airport.